xtensor-stack/xtensor/docs/source/developer/concepts.rst

 `xtensor`'s core is built upon key concepts captured in interfaces that are put together in derived classes through CRTP and multiple inheritance.
-Interfaces and classes that model expressions implement value semantic.
-CRTP and value semantic achieve static polymorphism and avoids performance overhead of virtual method and dynamic dispatching.
+Interfaces and classes that model expressions implement *value semantic*.
+CRTP and value semantic achieve static polymorphism and avoids performance overhead of virtual methods and dynamic dispatching.

 xexpression
 ~~~~~~~~~~~

 ``xexpression`` is the base class for all expression classes.
-It is a CRTP whose template
+It is a CRTP base whose template
 parameter must be the most derived class in the hierarchy.
 For instance, if ``A`` inherits
 from ``B`` which in turn inherits from ``xexpression``, then ``B`` should be a template
 class whose template parameter is ``A`` and should forward this parameter to ``xexpression``: